 Fuel filters are installed on each engine.
-(Yamaha has an additional fuel filter/water separator in the stern of the boat).
+(Yamaha has an additional fuel filter/water separator in the stern of the boat.)
 Filters should be changed frequently to assure an adequate supply of fuel to the engine.
 Refer to the engine manual for additional information.
 The engine manual is included in the owner's information packet.
+Fuel filters mounted in the vicinity of batteries, have a dielectric shield to protect against accidental short-circuiting.
+When servicing, remove any batteries in vicinity of filter, if shield is removed.